ChildBrainLab/ChildBrainLab.github.io/docs/linux_wt.md

 cp --help
 ```

 You can think of every command like a shortcut - the actual functionality of the command is located in code elsewhere from your 'current location' on DynoSparky - but by evoking its name you request that code to be executed.
-You
+If you are entirely new to Unix, you may find Andrew Jahn's [Unix for Neuroimagers](https://andysbrainbook.readthedocs.io/en/latest/unix/Unix_Intro.html) to be an extremely comprehensive resource.

 ## Cheat Sheet